XxlyitemXx/Mira-Intellihome/README.md

 Examples:

   "What time is it?"

   "How many fingers can you see?"

   "What's the weather like?"

   "Tell me a joke."

 (back to top)

 Roadmap

-Integrate with smart home devices (e.g., Philips Hue, Google Home)
+  * Integrate with smart home devices

-Implement facial recognition for personalized user profiles
+  * Implement facial recognition for personalized user profiles

-Expand gesture recognition capabilities
+  * Expand gesture recognition capabilities

-Develop a user interface for easier control and settings customization
+  * Develop a user interface for easier control and settings customization

 (back to top)

 Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+  * Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-Fork the Project
+  * Fork the Project

-Create your Feature Branch (git checkout -b feature/AmazingFeature)
+  * Create your Feature Branch (git checkout -b feature/AmazingFeature)

-Commit your Changes (git commit -m 'Add some AmazingFeature')
+  * Commit your Changes (git commit -m 'Add some AmazingFeature')

-Push to the Branch (git push origin feature/AmazingFeature)
+  * Push to the Branch (git push origin feature/AmazingFeature)

-Open a Pull Request
+  * Open a Pull Request

 (back to top)

 License

   Distributed under the MIT License.
 See LICENSE for more information.

 (back to top)